lohitkolluri/WatchTowerAi/README.md

 ---

 ## 🌟 Features
-- Real-time log ingestion via REST API
+- **Universal API Monitoring** - Monitor any endpoint with any data structure automatically
+- **AI-powered Classification** - Intelligent log categorization and entity extraction
+- **Advanced Search** - Find logs by type, entities, confidence scores, and more
+- **Real-time Anomaly Detection** - With Google Gemini AI integration
-- Automated anomaly detection with Google Gemini
+- **Smart Alerting** - Automated alert generation with remediation suggestions
-- Email alerts using SMTP with templated emails
+- **Email Notifications** - For critical issues using templated emails
-- MongoDB for scalable document storage
+- **Flexible Data Storage** - MongoDB for scalable and schema-flexible storage
-- Professional structured logging for observability
-- Easily extendable and maintainable codebase
+- **Comprehensive API** - Endpoints for logs, alerts, metrics, and monitoring

 ---